 Thanks to lackluster maintenance over the years, the leather portions of the seats were dry and stiff to the touch like cardboard.
 We also noticed a number of creases on both the bolster and lumbar supports.
 The creases were not only unsightly, but also a telltale sign that the leather was actually bending and hinging all the pressure your body applies to the leather seat.
 If the leather is left untreated, over time the pressure separates the leather fiber braids to a point of tearing and eventually cracking—not good.

 We applied the Rejuvenator oil then covered both seats in a plastic bag and parked the car outside to bake under the sun for three days.

 During the baking process, we reapplied the oil every 24 hours to quench the leather.
 Once complete, we removed the plastic covers and cleaned up any remaining residue using the Pristine Clean.

 Notice our comparison photos of the treated driver’s seat versus the untreated passenger seat using my finger as a pressure test.
 The comparison shows how much softer and pliant the driver’s side leather has become.
 More importantly, when pressing down on the leather, the indentation now doesn’t follow the bends of the crease lines and that’s definitely a good thing.

-With periodic treatment and maintenance we’re confident that the leather will begin restore back to its original condition and those crease lines will begin to fade.
-So here are our words of wisom: Don’t wait until it’s too late to repair your steering wheel or interior upholstery.
+With periodic treatment and maintenance we’re confident that the leather will begin to return to its original condition and those crease lines will begin to fade.
+So here are our words of wisdom: Don’t wait until it’s too late to restore your steering wheel or interior upholstery.
 With proper maintenance you can prevent the dreaded time when they deteriorate beyond repair, which forces you to live with the damage or purchase new items.